TUM-I5/MolSim/README.md

 - The output can be found in `build/docs/html/index.html`.

 - The documentation of the `master` branch can be found [here](https://manuellerchner.github.io/MolSim-WS23-24/).

+## Run

+### Run the program

+- Enter the `build/project` directory after building the project.

+- Run `./MolSim <FILENAME>` to run the program. `<FILENAME>` is the path to the input file.
+For more information on the possible input file formats see [Input File Formats](@ref InputFileFormats).

+  - Excecute `./MolSim --help` to get a detailed list of all options, parameters and their default values.

+  - An example run could look like this: `./MolSim ../../body_collision.cub -d 0.0002 -e 5`

 ### Run the tests